ohbm/osr2021/osr_coc.md

 You can anonymously contact us using this [web page](https://www.humanbrainmapping.org/i4a/forms/index.cfm?id=129&pageid=3915&showTitle=1&widgetPreview=0&page_version=) hosted by the OHBM Executive Office, call +1 612-749-1154, or contact a member of OHBM’s Executive Office identified by staff ribbon on their badges or located behind the [registration desk at the Annual Meeting](https://ohbm.sparkle.space/in/information).

 ## THE QUICK VERSION
 We are committed to provide a harassment-free conference experience for everyone, regardless of gender, age, sexual orientation, disability, physical appearance, body size, ethnicity, or religion (or lack thereof).
-It means, we encourage respectful and tolerant behaviour towards everyone at the OHBM and SIG activities.
+It means we encourage respectful and tolerant behaviour towards everyone at the OHBM and SIG activities.
 Harassment of conference participants is not allowed in any form.
 Sexual language and imagery is not appropriate for any conference venue, including talks, workshops, parties, or other online media.
 Conference participants violating these rules may be sanctioned or expelled from the conference without a refund at the discretion of the conference organizers.

 ## THE MORE EXTENDED VERSION